Center for Land Use Interpretation

 The Center for Land Use Interpretation (CLUI) is a non-profit research and education organization involved in exploring, examining, and understanding contemporary landscape issues in the United States.
-Founded in 1994, the CLUI organizes exhibitions, programs, field trips, and maintains an online archive and database to engage the public's understanding of the man-made landscape, and extent and impacts of human interactions with the surface of the earth.
+Founded in 1994, the CLUI organizes exhibitions, programs, field trips, and maintains an online archive and database to engage the public's understanding of the man-made landscape, and extent and impacts of human interactions with the surface of the Earth.
 The Center employs a variety of methods to this end, engaging in research, classification, extrapolation, and exhibition.

 Mission

 The mission statement of the CLUI is to "increase and diffuse knowledge about how the nation's lands are apportioned, utilized, and perceived."

 Programs and projects

-The CLUI also executes exhibitions, research projects, and public programs.
+The CLUI also organizes exhibitions, research projects, and public programs.
 The Center's programs and projects cover many types of land uses in the US, including those related to agriculture, energy, industry, mining, communication, waste management, water resources, transportation, commerce, housing, recreation, and defense and preparedness.

 The organization produces exhibitions about land use phenomenology in the US, and displays them at its exhibit locations and at other museum and non-commercial and educational venues.
 The CLUI produces publications, online resources, tours, lectures, and other public programs across the country.
 Activities of the Center are summarized and discussed in its annual newsletter, The Lay of the Land, in print and online.

 The CLUI's main office is in Los Angeles where it operates a display space open to the public.
-It also operates other facilities and interpretive sites throughout the US, including in Wendover, Utah, at a former military facility, where the CLUI operated an artist residency program from 1996-2016; and the Desert Research Station in Hinkley, California.
+It also operates other facilities and interpretive sites throughout the US, including in Wendover, Utah, at a former military facility, where the CLUI operated an artist residency program from 1996–2016; and the Desert Research Station in Hinkley, California.

 CLUI is also the lead agency for the establishment of the American Land Museum, a network of exhibition sites in various interpretive zones across the country, which together form a dynamic portrait of the national landscape.
 According to Coolidge, the "man made landscape is a cultural inscription that can help us better understand who we are and what we are doing."

 The CLUI organizes public field trips to sites of interesting and unusual land use.
 This has been documented in the book, Overlook: Exploring the Internal Fringes of America with the Center for Land Use Interpretation.